begumneval/LibraryManagementSystem/README.md

 ```
 --- Library Management System ---
-1. Add Book
+1. Add a new book
-2. Display All Books
+2. Display all books
-3. Search Book (By Title)
+3. Search for a book with a title
-4. Borrow Book (By ISBN)
+4. Check out a book with ISBN
-5. Return Book (By ISBN)
+5. Return a book with ISBN
 6. Exit
 Enter your choice: 1
 Book Title: Veri Yapıları